ElmerLion/megaquests/README.md

-# megaquests
+# Megaquests
-Spigot MegaQuests Minecraft Plugin
+A fully customizable quests plugin for Minecraft Server!
+Look here for documentation: coming soon